Blender Hollandaise Sauce Recipe

 Instructions

-• In the meantime, add egg yolks, lemon juice, salt, cayenne pepper, and mustard to a wide mouthed mason jar.
+• Combine.
+In the meantime, add the egg yolks, lemon juice, salt, cayenne pepper, and mustard to a wide-mouthed mason jar.

-• If it’s too thick, you can add couple teaspoons of water or lemon juice, and stir with a fork until combined.
-Sauce will thicken as it stands; stir in more liquid as necessary.
+• Taste and adjust.
+Remove the blender and taste the sauce for seasonings and flavor; adjust accordingly.
+Also, if the texture is too thick, you can add a couple of teaspoons of water or lemon juice and stir with a fork until combined.
+The sauce will thicken as it stands; stir in more liquid as needed.

-• Use within 1 to 2 hours of making; refrigerate any leftover sauce after 2 hours of cooking.
+• Store.
+Use your Hollandaise sauce within 1 to 2 hours of making; refrigerate any leftover sauce after 2 hours.

 Notes